-The ground magnetic survey data was collected as follow-up to 2011 surveys on three aeromagnetic anomalies-7, 10A and 10B, located in the western part of the EL26529.
+The ground magnetic survey data was collected as follow-up to 2011 surveys on two aeromagnetic anomalies - 7 and 9, located in the northern and central parts of the EL26708.
 Survey was completed to map detailed geophysical signals of these anomalies to assist in delineating their geometry, depth from the surface and magnetization of the causative source material.